redox-os/book/src/real-hardware.md

 We recommend that you use the [Popsicle](https://github.com/pop-os/popsicle) tool on Linux to flash your USB device, follow the steps below:

-- Click on [this](https://github.com/pop-os/popsicle/releases) link to open the Popsicle releases page and download the `.AppImage` file of the most recent version.
+- Open the [Releases](https://github.com/pop-os/popsicle/releases) section to open the Popsicle releases page and download the `.AppImage` file of the most recent version.
 - Open your file manager, click with the right-button of your mouse on the `.AppImage` file and open the "Properties", find the "Permissions" section and mark it as executable.
 - Open the Popsicle AppImage file, select the downloaded Redox image and your USB device.
 - Confirm the flash process and wait until the progress bar reach 100%